chadinu/coinasta/doc/build-osx.md

     chmod 600 "/Users/${USER}/Library/Application Support/Bitcoin/bitcoin.conf"

 When next you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
-This process may take several hours;
+This process may take several hours.
-you can monitor its process by looking at the debug.log file, like this:

-    tail -f $HOME/Library/Application\ Support/Bitcoin/debug.log

 Other commands:

+    ./bitcoind --help  # for a list of command-line options.
     ./bitcoind -daemon # to start the bitcoin daemon.
-    ./bitcoin-cli --help  # for a list of command-line options.
-    ./bitcoin-cli help    # When the daemon is running, to get a list of RPC commands
+    ./bitcoind help    # When the daemon is running, to get a list of RPC commands